AqwamCreates/DataPredict/docs/API/Models/FactorizationMachine.md

 ## Stored Model Parameters

-Contains a matrix.
+Contains a table of matrices.

-* ModelParameters[I][J]: Value of matrix at row I and column J. The rows are the features.
+* ModelParameters[1][I][J]: weightMatrix, Value of matrix at row I and column J. The rows are the features.

+* ModelParameters[2][I][J]: latentWeightMatrix, Value of matrix at row I and column J. The rows are the features and the columns are the latent factors.

 ## Constructors